saikalyankanika/react-sample-ksk/README.md

 app_name             = "sample-app"
 app_hosted_zone_name = "playground"

-#image_path will be in the format <your aws account id>.dkr.ecr.eu-west-2.amazonaws.com/<name of your ecr repository
+#image_path will be in the format <your aws account id>.dkr.ecr.eu-west-2.amazonaws.com/<name of your ecr repository>
-image_path           = "<path to your docker images repositor>" image_tag            = "latest"
+image_path           = "<path to your docker images repository>" image_tag            = "latest"
 ```